 Our voting principles (see 6.4 below) set out key considerations on corporate governance and other areas related to voting.
-We review all voting agenda items and vote against resolutions which are inconsistent with these principles.
+We review all voting agenda items and vote against resolutions which are inconsistent with these principles or which we otherwise consider not to be in the best long-terms interests of our clients.

 Nykredit uses proxy adviser services to assist with operational aspects of voting.
-These advisers provide customised research on voting agendas, based on Nykredit's defined policies and principles for voting.
+These advisers provide research on voting agendas, based on customised criteria reflecting Nykredit's voting principles.
+This information is supplemented with other data and our own research from our investment processes.

-Agendas and the proxy adviser research are reviewed inhouse.
-Our active investment teams play a key role in this process, with voting being an important element in the stewardship of investments.
-The information is supplemented with other data and own research used in our investment processes.
+Our active investment teams play a key role in this process, with voting an important element in the stewardship of the investments.
+In the active, fundamental investment strategies, the investment team will analyse the agenda and assess how best to vote.